Key Concepts for Data Contributors

 • Processed Data: data that are derived from sequencing data through a particular pipeline.
 Usually fastqc reports (.fastqc.tgz or .fastqc.zip), count files (.count, .tpm, .fpkm), measures in tab-separated format (.tsv), and of course alignment mapping files (.bam) and indexes (.bam.bai).

-• Array Data: “raw” microarray data (CEL files).
+• Microarray Data: “raw” microarray data (CEL files).
 These must be gzipped and use the ‘.CEL.gz’ file extension.

 • Surface Model / Mesh Data: 3D surface models (a.k.a., “polygon mesh” files) that are generally derived from hard tissue imaging data.
-Currently, we only accept Wavefront OBJ format and it must be gzipped (.obj.gz).
-If you want these files to be visible online in the Hub’s online mesh viewer, we strongly advise that you limit the size of any model (which may include more than one obj.gz mesh object) to under 10 MB.
+Currently, we accept Wavefront (OBJ) and Polygon File Format (PLY).
+For OBJ, prefer that OBJ files be gzipped (.obj.gz) as it reduces the storage size and more importantly the load time for online visualization.
+If you want these files to be visible online in the online mesh viewer, you should limit the size of any model (which may include multiple mesh files) to under 10 MB.
 The entire model must be downloaded to the user’s browser in order to view, and therefore larger models can be prohibitively time consuming to download for users on slower networks.
 Multiple mesh data entities can be associated with each imaging data entity.
-Note that human subjects “mesh” files are handled through a completely separate and secure data upload process and released only under approval of our Data Access Committee (DAC).

 References to External Data and Visualization